Zach And Tori Roloff Hope To Have ‘A Little Pack,’ ‘LPBW’ Pair Ready For More Kids Whenever It Happens

-The Roloff family of TLC’s Little People, Big World just did some traveling and media promotion and they shared some fun tidbits while on this trip.
+The Roloff family of TLC’s Little People, Big World just did some traveling and media promotion, and they shared some fun tidbits while on this trip.
 Zach and Tori know that all of their LPBW fans are anxious to find out when they will expand their family and have little Jackson become a big brother, and they just revealed some scoop on that front.

 As The Inquisitr has shared in the past, Tori Roloff has gotten used to being on the receiving end of pregnancy speculation.
-Little People, Big World fans have wondered more than once if she might be expecting again and she opened up via social media a while ago about how difficult it can be to be the person on the receiving end of this.
+Little People, Big World fans have wondered more than once if she might be expecting again, and she opened up via social media a while ago about how difficult it can be for the person on the receiving end of this.

 While Tori and Zach don’t have any pregnancy announcements to make yet, it sounds as if they may not be far away from expanding their family.
 The two talked with Us Weekly and acknowledged that they are hoping to add more children to their crew soon, and it seems that Zach has big ideas.